nandeepkr13/Mini-Project/README.md

 # Mini-Project
-Electronic Voting System is a electronic based system that System that facilitates the running of election and surveys.
+Digital Voting System is a electronic based system that System that facilitates the running of election and surveys.